 - Our carry case is designed to have a 1½” base and sides to perfectly fit the Aurifil Designer Thread Box.
+It could also be used to fit larger sewing notions or even fabric cuts.
 To create this width, we figured our corners at half that amount or ¾”.
 Cut a ¾” square from each bottom corner.

 - Flatten and double stitch the corners, using a ½” seam allowance.